DallanQ/race_for_the_galaxy/Manual.md

 > Icon of a light shade of brown circle with a red border and +1 inside

-> Icon of a yellow cirlce with a black border and -2 inside
+> Icon of a yellow circle with a black border and -2 inside

-> Icon of a yellow cirlce with a red border and +2 inside
+> Icon of a yellow circle with a red border and +2 inside

 Reduce the cost of placing a non-military world of the indicated kind (a blue box, green box, brown box), or add to the player's Military when conquering a military world of that kind.